 The answer… it really depends on the:

 – size of the component

 – material chosen.

-But to give people an idea of how strong a £D print can be we created 2 coat hook designs and loaded them to failure to see just how much load can be taken through a simple printed part
+But to give an idea of how strong a 3D print can be we created two coat hook designs.
+Then we loaded them to failure to see just how much load can be taken through a simple printed part.

-Before we go too far into the results we need to know that the main limitation of 3D printing is that the component is built in layers.
-If a 3D printed component is subjected to load which is largely parallel to these layers it will fail at a relatively low load due to delamination.
-If we want our hooks to be as strong as possible we need to make sure our layers are perpendicular to the force applied.
+The main limitation of 3D printing is the component is built in layers.
+If a 3D printed component is subjected to a load that is largely parallel to these layers, it will fail at a relatively low load due to delamination.
+To make the hooks as strong as possible we need to ensure our layers are perpendicular to the force applied.

-These results are of course far from conclusive, and we have has small components break in our hands after removing them from the machine.
-However, hopefully you found this insight into FDM 3D printing interesting and whilst is shows that 3D printed parts can withstand high loads, it should be understood that these designs have been optimised and orientated to give the best possible results.
+These results are of course far from conclusive, and we have had small components break in our hands after removing them from the machine.
+However, hopefully, you found this insight into FDM 3D printing interesting, and whilst it shows that 3D printed parts can withstand high loads, it should be understood that these designs have been optimised and orientated to give the best possible results.